owengretzinger/meetingnotes/README.md

 Todo:

-- Auto migration of meeting files (incase of format changes)
+- Markdown formatting
+- Auto generate notes when recording is stopped
+- Different note templates

 Later:

 - Cool recording indicator (dancing bars)
 - Connecting to your Google calendar
-- Different note templates
 - AI chat for asking questions about a meeting
 - Ability to use different models
 - Ability to use different STT providers